Central Tri-State Tollway (I-294)

 Plainfield Road Bridge Project

-The Illinois Tollway is removing the existing local road bridge carrying Plainfield Road traffic over the Tri-State Tollway (I-294) and rebuilding it with a new, longer and higher bridge structure to accommodate the reconstruction and widening of the Central Tri-State Tollway.
+The Illinois Tollway has completed the removal of the old local road bridge carrying Plainfield Road traffic over the Tri-State Tollway (I-294) and rebuilt it with a new, longer and higher bridge structure to accommodate the reconstruction and widening of the Central Tri-State Tollway.

-The new bridge will be built to provide for two lanes of traffic, as well as additional pedestrian and bicycle access.
+The new bridge was built to provide for two lanes of traffic, as well as additional pedestrian and bicycle access.

 Read More